PostHog/docs/docs/deployment.md

 This image has everything you need to try out PostHog locally!
 It will set up a server on http://127.0.0.1:8000.

+!> The preview image is not meant for production.

 # Deploy to Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/posthog/posthog)

-# Production installation

-The preview image has Postgres running locally and runs in debug mode.

-For a production installation you have a few options:

-## Deploy to Heroku

 Heroku is the quickest way to get a production PostHog environment up-and-running.